theo-armour/agenda/3-0-entities/sensay/2024-06-28-dan-ethical-questions-blog-posts.md

 [] * https://www.nautadutilh.com/en/insights/the-end-user-and-its-avatar-data-integrity-risks-and-ethical-challenges-in-the-metaverse-part-one/

-[] Sorceror's Apprentice> How do we prevent the replicas from taking over?
+[] sorcerer's Apprentice> How do we prevent the replicas from taking over?

 [] universal moral laws, such as “Don’t lie.
 Don’t steal.
 Don’t cheat.”.
 Replicas can be used to break these laws.
 How do we prevent that?

+[] preservation of data and processes over generations

 ## 5. Exacerbating Social Inequalities